Cable92/.github/.github/pull_request_template.md

 ## For testing/QA 🔎
 <!--
 Describe how to test the changes of this PR (Write this with QA in mind).
-Discribe previous and new behaviour.
+Describe previous and new behaviour.
 Ex:
 - Run the App, go to the ... page and check ...
 - Call the ... endpoint with the following params...
 Now it should return...